 - Classroom framework: the model performance indicators (MPIs) in

 this framework focus on the process of learning, offering expectations for student

 - Large-scale framework: the MPIs in this framework are suitable

 for large-scale assessment and therefore lack interactive supports for students.

 - Combined framework: integrates the elements of both the classroom

 Webinars for Families of ELLs

-Families are critical stakeholders within the comprehensive system of standards and assessments of WIDA, and as such, have the right to know and understand how their child is progressing in his or her English language development.
+Families are critical stakeholders within the comprehensive system of WIDA standards and assessments.
+Families of language learners have the right to know and understand how their child is progressing in his or her English language development.

-By providing families with information about what it means to be an ELL, the WIDA standards and assessments, and how to interpret student language proficiency scores, parents will be better equipped to engage in meaningful discussions with educators about students' language instruction and progress.
-For educators, the series raises awareness of the types of questions parents of ELLs may have and offers opportunities to examine local practices in order to enhance communication with families of ELLs.
-More information is available in An Introduction to English Language Standards and Assessments for Parents.
+By providing families with information about key topics including what it means to be an ELL, the WIDA standards and assessments, and how to interpret student language proficiency scores, parents will be better equipped to engage in meaningful discussions with educators about students' language instruction and progress.
+While parents are the primary audience for the webinars, educators can also benefit, as this resource raises awareness about the types of questions parents of ELLs may have and offers opportunities to examine local practices in order to enhance communication with families of ELLs.

 Part III: My child is an English language learner.
 How do I know if my child is making progress?